dbenesh82/intensity_infectivity_experiments/schistocephalus/analysis_schisto_dat.md

 # using the option to get a p-value by Monte Carlo simulation yields comparable results
 ```

 The difference is non-significant.
 Now, we'll check in the crowded treatment.
-It is marginally significant, suggesting that null and double infections are overrepresented.
+It is marginally significant, suggesting that null and double infections are overrepresented, relative to expectations.

 ``` r
 # test if the observed and expected distributions differ for the crowded treatment